Global Bass Online December 2000

 Kenny was born on October 28, 1949 in Denver, Colorado.
 His first instrument was the Trumpet.
 His parents encouraged his love for music at a very young age.
 In 1956, at age 7, Kenny showed tremendous promise.
 Studying with orchestral and studio legend Byron Jolivett, Kenny auditioned for the Denver Junior Police Band.
 He played first trumpet in the elite “Inaugural band.”

-In truth, Kenny may very well have gone on to a career in Classical Trumpet, but a conference call and meeting with Stephen Stills changed his life forever.
+In truth, Kenny may very well have gone on to a career in Classical Trumpet, but a meeting with Stephen Stills changed his life forever.
 Kenny was impressed by Stills, and who wouldn’t be?
 Crosby, Stills, Nash and Young was producing some of the most amazing music.
 Kenny recalls this introduction, “I was introduced to a guy that owned a local music store that knew Stephen Stills.
 He took me up to Goldhill, which was a place in Colorado that Stephen spent a lot of time.”
 Stills took a liking to Kenny, and played him some tracks that Stills had been working on.
 Stills then played Kenny a rough version of Carry On, and Kenny was simply blown away.Shortly thereafter, Kenny was slated to join Stills at Woodstock, but a bout with hepatitis ended his dreams with sudden swiftness.
 In the summer of 1971, Kenny got his first big break. >He received an invitation from Joe Walsh to join Barnstorm.
 Kenny recalls that Joe was the person responsible for his getting involved with the fretless.
 Joe received one of the very first fretless P-Basses, and gave it to Kenny.
 Though intimidated at first, Kenny eventually made it his trademark, and started to get a great deal of session work because of it.
 Kenny worked with some of the best ...
 Russ Kunkel, Joe Vitale, Dan Fogelberg and so many others from that memorable period.
 Things hit a high point when Kenny co-wrote the classic track Rocky Mountain Way with Joe Walsh.

 Photo: Mike Hewitson